Permutation-Based True Discovery Guarantee by Sum Tests: Applications

 Typically, voxels are highly correlated.
 This is usually taken into account by means of cluster extent thresholding \citep{multiplefmri, woo, ari}.
 However, when the method finds activation in a given cluster, it only indicates that the cluster contains at least one active voxel, but does not provide any information on the proportion of active voxels (TDP) nor their spatial location.
 This leads to the spatial specificity paradox, the counter-intuitive property that activation in a large cluster is a weaker finding than in a small cluster \citep{woo}.
 Moreover, follow-up inference inside a cluster leads to inflated Type I error rates \citep{krieg}.
 In contrast, our approach not only adapts to the high correlation, but also provides confidence sets for the TDP, and allows for post-hoc selection and follow-up inference inside clusters.

-We analyze data collected by \citet{auditory}, available at \path{https://openneuro.org/datasets/ds000158/versions/1.0.0}, which compares subjects examined while listening to vocal and non-vocal sounds.
+We analyse data collected by \citet{auditory}, which compares subjects examined while listening to vocal and non-vocal sounds.
 Data consists of brain images for 140 subjects, each composed of $168{,}211$ voxels.
 As for any standard fMRI analysis \citep{Lindquist}, as first-level analysis for each subject we estimate the contrast map that describes the difference in activation during vocal and non-vocal stimuli, with the same procedure of \citet{pARI}.
 Then these contrast maps are used to run the second-level analysis; for each voxel we compute a test statistic by means of a two-sided one-sample t-test, with the null hypothesis that the voxel's mean contrast between subjects is zero.
 Finally, we define the global test statistic for a cluster as the sum of its voxels' t-statistics.

-We examine supra-threshold clusters with threshold 3.2, and then we make follow-up inference inside those by studying clusters with threshold 4.
+We examine supra-threshold clusters with threshold 3.2, chosen by convention, and then we make follow-up inference inside those by studying clusters with threshold 4.
 The significance level is taken as $\alpha=0.05$.
 We construct statistics for the permutation test by using $B$ elements from the group of sign-flipping transformations, which satisfies Assumption \ref{A:perm} \citep{permglm}.
 Moreover, we employ truncation as in Section \ref{truncation} by setting to $\tto=0$ any statistic smaller than $\tfrom=3.2$; this way, we take into account only statistics at least as extreme as the cluster-defining threshold.
 We use two settings.
 First, we apply a ‘quick' analysis, fast and feasible on a standard machine, by using $B=200$ transformations and stopping after 50 iterations of the single-step shortcut.
 Subsequently, we consider a ‘long' analysis, run on the platform CAPRI \citep{capri}, that employs $B=1000$ transformations and stops after 1000 iterations.
-Computation time for the ‘quick' setting is less than 10 minutes on a standard PC, while the ‘long' setting requires around 10 hours for clusters with threshold 3.2, and 27 hours for follow-up inference on clusters with threshold 4.
+Computation time for the ‘quick' setting is less than 8 minutes on a standard PC, while the ‘long' setting requires around 9 hours for clusters with threshold 3.2, and 36 hours for follow-up inference on clusters with threshold 4.